AND HEARTS SEMICOLON

-And, well, even when you remembered you just didn't really find yourself thinking about it for long, 'cause it had always seemed like she just didn't care.
-Derek had dated plump girls in the past, though they'd all been much smaller than Penelope, and he'd always been aware of it because they'd so obviouslybeen aware of it.
-They'd eat salads at restaurants, suck in their tummies as if no one would notice, squirm whenever someone tried to hold them, curl into themselves as if to hide.
-When he and Penelope had eaten at Carmines, she'd ordered a normal meal and dug in without a care in the world.
+And, well, even when you remembered you just didn't really find yourself thinking about it for long 'cause it had always seemed like she just didn't care.
+Derek had dated plump girls in the past, though they'd all been much smaller than Penelope, and he'd always been aware of it because they'd so obviously been aware of it.
+They'd eat salads at restaurants, suck in their stomachs as if they thought no one would notice, squirm whenever someone tried to hold them, curl into themselves as if to hide.
+When he and Penelope had eaten at Carmines she'd ordered a normal meal and dug in without a care in the world.
 She'd even gone as far as to steal one of Derek's shells (which was only fair considering Derek had eaten almost half her pasta).
 She'd moved around like she was assured of every inch of her body, and hadn't even batted an eyelash when Derek had unthinkingly grabbed her waist to squeeze past her.

 The girl who was standing in front of him now, uncertain and insecure and looking for all the world like she wanted to put on a t-shirt and hide, was unrecognizable to him.